radar/by_star/README.markdown

 ## By Fortnight

 Fortnight numbering starts at 0.
+The beginning of a fortnight is Monday, 12am.

 To find records from the current fortnight: